openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

            return formData;
        }
        onCastToNormalForm(formId) {
-           // Called when the widget host converts the temporary widget into a normal one.
-The widget provider should do something to respond to the conversion. console.info('[EntryFormAbility] onCastToNormalForm');
+        // Called when a temporary widget is being converted into a normal one.
+The widget provider should respond to the conversion. console.info('[EntryFormAbility] onCastToNormalForm');
        }
        onUpdateForm(formId) {